 As we chatted, Paula realized that patacones or green plantains would be a great choice for my blogpost.
 But without a cookbook recipe and describing them from memory, she felt her explanations were inadequate.
 What to do?
 Call her mother of course.
 Her mother would know, she said.
 I laughed.

 Close to 10 pm, Paula called her mother Emilia in Canada, where Emilia now lives.
 On speakerphone, her mom gave me tips and general directions, laughing and promising that we’ll cook together next time she comes to visit .
 With Paula chiming in on the hogao topping, I had enough to go on for my first try.

 The next day I made a batch and brought them over to Paula for a taste test.
 After a busy day at work and putting her kids to bed, she texted me with reactions to my attempt at patacones or green plantains and a few suggestions.

 My second batch was much better.
-Next time I see plantains in the grocery, next to the bananas, I won’t pass them by.
+Next time I see plantains in the grocery, I won’t pass them by.

 Tips on Making Patacones or Green Plantains

 - First, the plantains you need for this recipe are the green ones.
 The green ones work for savory dishes like this one while the riper or yellow ones work for sweet plantain recipes.
 This photo shows the difference.

 - For those familiar with latkes, patacones are similar in that they are both fried in oil.
 However, unlike the potatoes used for latkes, unripe plantains must be pre-cooked before they are fried.